 Owning shares in a real estate investment trust (REIT) is one way to passively invest in real estate without directly owning property.

-REIT shares were valued at 6,828 in January 2017, significantly above the 5,776 index value experienced a year earlier.
-REIT shares have declined slightly after reaching a historic peak in July 2016.
+REIT shares were valued at 6,853 in December 2018, below the 7,146 index value experienced a year earlier.
+REIT shares have declined slightly after reaching a historic peak in August 2018.

 Right now, REIT values are still bolstered by the strength of the multi-family market — with high occupancy rates and continued demand in the commercial and industrial sectors.
-However, REIT investors need to be wary of imminent short-term rate increases — about one percentage point per year for the next three years — which will drive down share prices.
-REIT investors also need to be aware of longer-term mortgage rate increases, which will drive down the value of holdings over time.
+However, REIT investors need to be wary of rising interest rates, which has driven down share prices in 2018 and will continue to be a burden on REITs in the years ahead.

 Data courtesy of the National Association of REITs (NAREIT)